-As If Productions (AIP) is the studio of writer, publisher, game designer & programmer Tod Foley, specializing in game design, web development and interactive systems.
+As If Productions (AIP) is the web studio of Tod Foley, specializing in online development and interactive systems.

 Version 1.3 of the DayTrippers Core Rules is now available in PDF.
 This version includes new rules for collaborative "GM-Lite" play, as well as new information on SlipShips, Technology and Companies in the world of DayTrippers.
 Designed for full compatibility with the soon-to-be-released DayTrippers GameMaster Guide, this update is a vital one for all DT players.

 It was bound to happen.
 Since mobile devices have been outselling desktops for two or three years now, it was only a matter of time before the search engines began penalizing websites that possess no mobile-friendly display method.
 And the first out of the gate, of course, is Google.

 Starting Tuesday, Google's SE ranks will begin to favor mobile-friendly sites over non-mobile-friendly sites.
 If you don't have a responsive grid or alternate CSS handlers in place for smaller devices, you're gonna start dropping rank.
 Better get moving.

 Last week I wrote a joint for the WorldFish Center which uses the REST protocol to interface with the WorldFish media repository at Widen.com.
 My responses are mixed, but hopeful.

 The Widen API is just a bunch of remote functions for managing, querying and organizing media assets in many different ways.
 It can be seen as a transitional technology between what we web pros call "Web 2.0" (distributed services) and "Web 3.0" (semantic web).